rjaros/kvision-guide/part-1-fundamentals/css-properties.md

 # CSS properties

 Every KVision component has a full range of properties based on CSS specification.
 Most of them are 100% type-safe - based on enumeration values, dedicated classes and functions.
 You can of course use custom CSS stylesheets and assign predefined classes to your components  \(as explained in the [Theming](themes.md#adding-a-custom-css-file-to-your-application) chapter\), but KVision gives you a choice.
-With CSS properties you can style any component size, position, margins, paddings, borders, colors, backgrounds, text and fonts with pure Kotlin code.
+With CSS properties you can style any component's size, position, margins, paddings, borders, colors, backgrounds, text and fonts with pure Kotlin code.

-Most of the CSS properties are defined in [pl.treksoft.kvision.core.StyledComponent](https://rjaros.github.io/kvision/api/pl.treksoft.kvision.core/-styled-component/index.html) class.
+Most of the CSS properties are defined in the [pl.treksoft.kvision.core.StyledComponent](https://rjaros.github.io/kvision/api/pl.treksoft.kvision.core/-styled-component/index.html) class.

 An example of setting CSS properties for a DIV element.